Flip From Unhappy to Happy: How to Be Happier

 Ugh, that was depressing just to read.
 I can’t imagine living that way.
 Well, yes I can, because I did.
 I lived with that exact mindset for most of my entire adult life.
 I get it.
 But what so few realize is that it is so much easier to make the small flips in life that make us happier than to remain stuck and unhappy.

 And, if you are still stuck feeling this way, you, my friend, are not alone.
+Most people don’t realize that it’s in their grasp to learn how to be happier.
 As little experiment, I kept my curious little ears open all last week to hear how people talk about themselves and their lives.
 (Eavesdropping is one of my super powers, in case you were wondering.)

 Here are a few things I heard:

 When I win the lottery, I’m going to retire, and move some place better than this.
 This place is depressing.
 (I wanted to say, “Yo, you live in Miami.
 People dream of retiring here.
 And you are…already here!)